 Use of cocaine also slows the effects of alcohol, so someone consuming alcohol while using cocaine may feel that they can drink more, leading to binge drinking and a substantial increase in the risk of alcohol poisoning.

 The brain of someone abusing cocaine is significantly changed in a short period of time.
 Reduced blood flow reduces oxygen to vital brain cells.
-Cumulative damage caused to the cardiovascular system from alcohol abuse can further reduce blood flow to vital organs, including the brain.
-Brain shrinkage is reported in those who abuse alcohol due to the death of grey and white matter cells.
+Cumulative damage caused to the cardiovascular system from alcohol use can further reduce blood flow to vital organs, including the brain.
+Brain shrinkage is reported in those who use alcohol due to the death of grey and white matter cells.
 This can create significant and lasting cognitive impairment for an individual battling addiction.

 Other Risks Associated With Alcohol And Cocaine